AugmntrCloud/Whitepaper/README.md

-# Whitepaper
+# Welcome to Augmntr Studio's Git
-Augmntr Studio's Whitepaper
+Join us in pioneering the AR metaverse.